In a Nutshell:

 Sometimes, completely avoiding synthetics is really difficult… But these are some things you may want to consider when it’s time to buy new beach towels.
 You might want to go with a more natural fabric that’s healthier for humans and the environment as a whole.

-Is There A Difference Between A Beach Towel & Bath Towel?
+Is There Actually a Difference Between A Beach Towel & Bath Towel?

 Whether you’re thinking about using a hotel bath towel for your trip to the beach or you’re debating if you really need new towels, it’s best to know what the difference is between beach and bath towels (if any!).